BruceAmalemba/BruceAmalemba/README.md

 ---

+## 📝 Latest Blog Posts

+- *Coming soon!
+Check out my [portfolio](https://brucesportfolio.vercel.app/) for updates on data science and ML insights.* *(Link to your blog on Medium, portfolio, or another platform if available.)*

+---

 ## 📫 Let’s Connect!

 I’m always excited to collaborate on data science, ML, or optimization projects.
 Got an idea?
 Let’s build something extraordinary!